bocoup/learn-ansible/exercises/nginx-up-front/overview.md

 - What is an NGINX upstream?
 - How do you configure NGINX to proxy requests to an upstream provider?
 - What is the cause of a NGINX 502 error?
-- How can you use `curl` to see the response headers from a HTTP request?
+- How can you use `curl` to see the response headers from an HTTP request?
 - How do you copy code from your local machine to a remote host with Ansible?

 [NGINX]: http://nginx.org